near/docs/docs/roles/integrator/exchange-integration.md

 To follow this guide, please check the [step by step instructions](/docs/tutorials/create-transactions#low-level----create-a-transaction) on how to create a transaction first.

 In order to send a fungible token to an account, the receiver must have a storage deposit.
-This is because each smart contract on NEAR must account for storage used, and each account on a fungible token contract is a key value pair, taking up a small amount of storage.
+This is because each smart contract on NEAR must account for storage used, and each account on a fungible token contract is a key-value pair, taking up a small amount of storage.
 For more information, please see [how storage works in NEAR](/docs/concepts/storage-staking).
 To check if account has deposited the storage for this FT do the following:

 Get storage balance of the account. `storage_balance_of` function returns the amount of deposited storage or `null` if there is no deposit.
   - using NEAR CLI: